vivekanandapasam/Tag-Ontology-Construction-for-CQA-sites/README.md

 18. dbpedia_abstracts_catlinks.py - extracts abstracts and category links of tags from dbpedia.

+19. tag_wiki_excerpt.csv - In the given dataset each tag has a wiki post and an excerpt post which defines the tag.
+This csv file contains the text of thoise posts for each tag

-19. Tag Ontology for QA sites.pdf - presentation pdf
+20. Tag Ontology for QA sites.pdf - presentation pdf

-20. Tag Ontology for QA sites final.pdf - Final presentation pdf with results
+21. Tag Ontology for QA sites final.pdf - Final presentation pdf with results

 # How the flow of running should go: